ComputerDuck/The-Ultimate-Easter-Egg/README.md

             `~~~`    '-.____.-'
 </pre>

- -- Code by ComputerDuck on GitHub -- <br>
+ -- Code by ComputerDuck on GitHub --
-&nbsp;&nbsp;&nbsp;This code is free to use for everyone